 You should file a claim as soon as possible if you believe your property has been damaged by hail.
 Failure to timely report a hail damage claim can be a valid basis for your insurance company to deny insurance coverage.
 If you are unsure if your home sustained damages from a hailstorm, you should have an independent professional inspect your home and roof to determine the presence and extent of damages.

 The Florida Insurance Claim Bill of Rights requires insurance companies to pay the full value of a policyholder’s damages without delay.
 Under § 627.70131, Fla.
 Stat., your insurance company has 14 days to acknowledge and respond to your communications and has 90 days to pay or deny your hail insurance claim.

 Almost all Florida standard homeowner’s insurance policies cover damages from hail.
 Some insurance policies have a separate deductible for hail damage.
 The deductible can be a flat amount or a percentage of the dwelling coverage limit.
 If you have questions about the amount of your hail insurance claim deductible, review your policy declarations page or contact one of our expert insurance claim attorneys who can review it for you.

 Too often insurance companies either improperly deny hail claims or underpay the amount of the hail claim.
 These actions leave insureds without the resources and insurance benefits to which they are entitled to adequately and properly repair their hail-damaged properties.
 Our attorneys have extensive experience helping homeowners and business owners with the insurance claims process and have prosecuted insurance companies for improper denials and underpayment of hail claims for years.
 Our attorneys have taken improperly denied hail claims to a jury trial, and we will not back down in the fight against your insurance company.

-If you believe your insurance company has denied, delayed, or underpaid your hail insurance claim, contact one of the expert insurance claim attorneys at Murray + Murray.
+If you believe your insurance company has denied, delayed, or underpaid your hail insurance claim, contact one of the expert insurance claim attorneys at Murray Law Group.
 Consultations are always free.